Bryan Loren: Music career

 When Hudson was offered a solo recording contract, he began professionally using Bryan Loren for his attributions.
 This became the moniker Loren used throughout his music career.
 Loren began pursuing music professionally from a young age.
 He was able to compose music by age 12, was a professional session artist from age 15, and even signed his first recording contract at age 17.

 As Bryan Hudson

 From 1981, Loren was a session musician at Alpha International Studios.
 While there, Loren recorded professionally under the tutelage of Nick Martinelli.
-He recorded with ensembles like Nona Hendryx, Tavares, and Harold Melvin and the Blue Notes.
+He recorded with artists and ensembles such as Nona Hendryx, Tavares, and Harold Melvin and the Blue Notes.
 His credits are as Bryan Hudson for all of his early musical contributions.

 Fat Larry's Band

 Fat Larry's Band was the first band that Loren joined as a member.
 He played synthesizers, and recorded on their 1982 album Breakin' Out and 1983's Straight from the Heart.
 This is where Loren coined the nickname "The Wiz" for his keyboard wizardry.
 The success of these recordings warranted a national album tour, but Loren was too young to join them on the road.
 He was replaced in the band, though he would record with Fat Larry's Band again; in 1986 for their album, Nice.